Why choose this course

 There are associated costs with this programme:

 - Disclosure and Barring Service (DBS) check: The University will meet the cost of one DBS check, completed at the start of each new student’s programme or earlier where applicants indicate they have a conviction in their application.
 The DBS check is a programme requirement: it is mandatory that the DBS process in completed and the student is approved to attend before they can start placement.
 Applicants offered a place on the programme will be contacted to complete the online process by the deadline specified.
 The process is not completed until all original documentation has been approved by an appointed DBS approver.
 This can be completed in advance of Applicants starting their programme using main branches of the Post Office, where there will be a £6 administration fee.
-Students are also able to get their documents approved by appointed University staff member once they have started their programme.

 Please see our information on fees and funding.